Why Labeling Antonio Banderas A 'Person Of Color' Triggers Such A Backlash

 Not just about language

 Spanish-speakers have a variety of backgrounds.
-Many people labeled Hispanic also identify as white, black, Middle Eastern, indigenous or Asian, or any mix of these.
+Many people labeled Hispanic also identify as white, black, Middle Eastern, Indigenous, Asian or any mix of these.
 But many Hispanic and Latinx people don't speak Spanish.

-Confusion around labels can lead people to assume someone identifies as Latinx or as a person of color simply because Spanish is their mother tongue, according to sociologist Jennifer Jones at the University of Illinois.
+Confusion around labels can lead people to assume that someone identifies as Latinx or as a person of color simply because Spanish is their mother tongue, according to sociologist Jennifer Jones at the University of Illinois.

 "There's just a presumption that anyone who speaks Spanish is of a certain background," says Jones.
 "I think there's this interesting slippage, which has happened from the beginning of the invention of the so-called Hispanic category, that it was primarily understood by a lot of folks as about language and less about country of origin."

 Jones says there's a reason the term Hispanic is so vague.
-When it was first introduced into the U.S. Census in 1980, the idea was to be as inclusive and all-encompassing as possible, so as to not leave out any groups.
-Before 1980, people of Latin American descent were labeled white by the U.S. government — but by being grouped with whites, there were few statistics on the Latinx community, and therefore no way of knowing what their concerns and needs were.
+When it was first introduced into the U.S. census in 1980, the idea was to be as inclusive and all-encompassing as possible, so as to not leave out any groups.
+Before 1980, people of Latin American descent were labeled white by the U.S. government — but by being grouped with whites, there were few statistics on the Latinx community and therefore no way of knowing what its concerns and needs were.

 "There wasn't a lot of consensus about what it meant to be Hispanic in the first place, and so [those lobbying for the term to be created] were kind of reluctant to give very clear parameters around that," says Jones.
-"But they realized there was power in numbers to be able to make claims to the state, in terms of resources and support, to create a voting bloc, and to get lawsuits around these kinds of issues.
+"But they realized there was power in numbers to be able to make claims to the state, in terms of resources and support, to create a voting bloc and to get lawsuits around these kinds of issues.
 So they sort of banded together as a way of asking for a category."

 Linguistic anthropologist Jonathan Rosa at Stanford University says it's precisely because of this inclusive language that people from Spain can now strategically access certain political and economic markets — and benefit from the ambiguity of the definition of Hispanic.

-"People fought really hard to have these categories, or to make recognition possible for artistic or athletic or intellectual prowess," Rosa says.
+"People fought really hard to have these categories or to make recognition possible for artistic or athletic or intellectual prowess," Rosa says.
 "And I think there's legitimate concern when someone who isn't associated with the kinds of histories of marginalization and exclusion ... is benefiting."

 Latin music?

-He gives the example of Spanish flamenco-trap singer Rosalía, who won various Latin music awards since her career took off internationally in late 2018: an MTV award for best Latin video, five Latin Grammys and, just last month, a Grammy for best Latin rock, urban or alternative album.
+He gives the example of Spanish flamenco-trap singer Rosalía, who has won various Latin music awards since her career took off internationally in late 2018: an MTV award for best Latin video, five Latin Grammys and, just last month, a Grammy for best Latin rock, urban or alternative album.

 "She then ends up being a sign of these really troublesome layered forms of marginalization where not only is there only one category [for Latinx music] but the only person who can be honored within that category isn't even associated with the experience that that category was allegedly created to recognize," says Rosa.

 But that experience can be hard to define.
 Even within the Latinx community itself, people face different kinds of marginalization.
-There are many factors at play, including race, socioeconomic class or education levels.
-A white, middle-class person from Chile may be treated differently in the U.S. from a working-class person from El Salvador with indigenous roots.
+Many factors are at play, including race, socioeconomic class and education level.
+A white, middle-class person from Chile may be treated differently in the U.S. from a working-class person from El Salvador with Indigenous roots.

 "Things need to be complicated"

-And then there's the different experiences between new immigrants and Latinx people born in the U.S. or whose families have been States-side for generations.
+And then there are the different experiences between new immigrants and Latinx people born in the U.S. or whose families have been stateside for generations.
 What's more, the terms Hispanic and Latinx have frequently fluctuated to include or exclude different communities and nationalities.

 As Banderas notes, in the U.S., Spaniards are considered Hispanic.
 That may mean that they receive similar treatment to those in the Latinx community.